ScottyLabs/wdw/basics/index.md

 beautiful, informational web pages that display the same information for everyone who loads them.

-On the other hand, JavaScript is a fully featured programming language.

 <span class="aside">To learn about JavaScript, its many quirks, and it's
 infinite possibilities, attend <a href="{{ site.baseurl }}/frontend/">Frontend Engineering with JavaScript</a>.</span>

+On the other hand, JavaScript is a fully featured programming language.
 When run in a web browser, JavaScript can alter HTML and CSS on the fly, communicate with a web server, or perform computation all by itself.
 This opens the door to modern, interactive, experiences.

+<span class="aside">To learn how companies like Facebook and AirBnB code their
+frontends, check out our <a href="{{ site.baseurl }}/react/">React Workshop</a>.</span>

+HTML, CSS and JavaScript still form the core of web development, but companies have built tools on top of them to make it easier to build good-looking, high performance websites.

 ## The Backend